 LANGUAGE• Q is a vector-based functional paradigm programming language built into the kdb+ database.

 • Further extended with qSQL, a superset of SQL, it supports time-series data types as well as joins, windowing and temporal and bitemporal aggregation and arithmetic.

-• Above the time-series data types it has native support for dictionaries tables and key tables as a first class datatype, not as a plug in or after thought like other technologies.
+• In addition to time-series data types, it has native support for dictionaries tables and key tables as a first class data type, not as a plugin or afterthought like other technologies.

 • It is an ultrafast, compact interpreted environment, that entirely fits in the CPU's cache.

 DATABASE• Kdb+ is a jaw-droppingly fast time-series columnar database with a built-in programming language called q.
 It is an SQL-like relational database that fully supports key-value pairs.
 It is uniquely deployable as a streaming engine, an in-memory database and an historical database in one.
 Lambda/HTAP architecture is easily configurable out of the box.

 • Kdb+ also has native support for time-series data types, dictionaries, tables and key tables as first class datatypes.

 CONNECTIVITY• The kdb+ database has an extensive array of supported connections, including ODBC [V3] and JDBC, to enable seamless connectivity to legacy database products